 I was charmed by the language on the spot and was swept away in a torrent of, “Buongiorno signora!
 Allora signora …Allora attencio…Allora Signora Juhi and Sheetaal, attencio…bello…permesso…grazie, prego…ciao“.

-There were other general instructions in between the Italian words regarding the apartment keys, a bit of building history thrown in, some helpful touristy hints and finally stern warnings to be careful of the pickpockets.
+There were other general instructions in English-Italian mix regarding apartment keys, a bit of building history thrown in, some helpful touristy hints and finally stern warnings to be careful of the pickpockets.
 By the end, I was ready to explore the Eternal City with my companion and guide, Mami.

-We had already decided to make a beeline for the free sights that day, Colosseum, the neighbouring Roman Forum and Palantine Hill included.
+We had already decided to make a beeline for the free sights that day, Colosseum, the neighbouring Roman Forum and Palatine Hill included.
 Although warned about the serpentine queues especially on a free day, we were determined.
 After all, we were from a land of a billion people, crowds did not intimidate us.

 Also in my mind, Rome was the land of the gladiators and toga wearing senators and Caesar, we had to see the seat of power.

 So on Day 1, took the bus, missed our stop for the Colosseum (too busy gawking out of the window) and reached the Termini instead.
 Anyway, since we were high on adventure we walked, wandered, strolled in the directions pointed.
 By the end of the day, all the landmarks on the list were ticked and trust me, there were plenty.

 We made another discovery- apparently we could pass off as Español (that’s the first time for me).
 Also almost all the water vendors selling chilled aqua outside the monuments spoke in Bengali to each other.
 It was India nostalgia big time.